 Avoid the use of entry, but instead use a module containing any private data items, with a module procedure for each entry point and the shared code in a private module procedure;

-Use compiler options where available to detect the obsolescent features common, equivalence, and entry.
+Use compiler options where available and static analysis tools to detect the obsolescent features common, equivalence, and entry.

 6.38 Deep vs. shallow copying [YAN]